arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/datasheet/datasheet.md

 ![Solution overview](assets/solution_overview.png)

-The MKR IoT Carrier is also a part of the Oplá kit, that in addition to the IoT carrier contains an

-Arduino MKR WiFi 1010, a motion sensor, moisture sensor, USB cable and a protective case.
+The MKR IoT Carrier is also a part of the Arduino® Oplá IoT Kit, that in addition to the carrier contains an Arduino MKR WiFi 1010, a motion sensor, moisture sensor, USB cable and a protective case.

 ## Board Operation